Want to Earn More Interest and Pad Your Savings? Try This CD Strategy

 Let’s assume you always reinvest your money.
 From this point on, you have three 18-month CDs, each of which is earning you high interest.
 Every six months, one of your 18-month CDs comes due.
 You can spend what you need, and reinvest the rest in another 18-month CD.

-It’s an excellent way to maximize your interest without taking on a lot of financial risk.
+It’s often an excellent way to maximize your interest without taking on a lot of financial risk.
 Set up a series of 18-month CDs or build an even longer ladder that lasts five years or more.

 If you have a decent amount of savings (say $1,000 or more) and you want the security of a guaranteed return, a CD ladder is a great choice.